 In 2013, infamous online drugstore Silk Road was raided by the FBI.
 Silk Road operated on the dark web, where it accepted cryptocurrency Bitcoin.
 Over one billion dollars worth of goods were sold on Silk Road before it was taken down.
 While it is legal to access the deep web with a dedicated or anonymous browser, many websites on the deep web are not legal to visit.

 While using a Tor browser may be used to access the deep web, there is no guarantee that you are safe and fully anonymous.
 There have been numerous instances of de-anonymising Tor users by the NSA in the US, and other government agencies.
 Due to the nature of the deep and dark web, Tor users can often hack other Tor users to find out more about them.
 So while it is legal to use, users should be cautious of the risks.
-Our privacy lawyers can answer any questions you have about the deep web and use of anonymous browsers.

 Was this article helpful?